 Fontana di Trevi

-The Fontana di Trevi is one of the most iconic sights in Rome.
+If you are wondering what to see in Rome in 4 days first you must visit the Fontana di Trevi which is one of the most iconic sights in Rome.
 You will have to walk through hundreds of people but nothing beats the beauty of the fountain and the way it emanates all-things-magic and fantasy.

 Thousands of people from all over the world all sit along the Spanish Steps together and it’s one of the most renowned staircases around the world.